 These essential fats have a profound effect on every system of the body, including the reproductive system and they are crucial for healthy hormone functioning.
 Omega 3 fatty acids also control inflammation which may interfere with getting and staying pregnant.

-Selenium can prevent chromosome breakage, which is known to be a cause of birth defects and miscarriages.
+Selenium may prevent chromosome breakage, which is known to be a cause of birth defects and miscarriages.
 Adequate levels of selenium are also essential to maximize sperm formation.